MalikShoaibAhmadKhan/Group-Chat-App/FILE_STRUCTURE.md

 - The header shows the username and profile photo (if set) on the far right, separate from navigation buttons.
 - Navigation bar only shows "Dashboard" and "Rooms" when logged in; login/register links are hidden.
 - All routes except login/register are protected by authentication guard.
+- **Each page now sets a unique browser tab title** (e.g., "Login - Group Chat App", "Dashboard - Group Chat App", "Room Chat - Group Chat App").
+- **The frontend is now served on port 80 via Docker/nginx** (visit `http://localhost`), not 4200.

+---

+## 📝 Dynamic Page Titles
+- The browser tab title updates automatically based on the current route.
+- Titles are set in `frontend/src/app/app.routes.ts` using the `data: { title: ... }` property for each route.
+- The Angular app uses the `Title` service to update the tab title on navigation.
+- Example: When on `/dashboard`, the tab shows "Dashboard - Group Chat App".

 ---